jncraton/programming-languages-cpsc2430/readme.md

 ### Homework/Quizzes

-Students will complete at least 4 homework assignments covering various topics.
-Quizzes may also be given as needed and will be counted as homework grades.
+Regular quizzes will be given covering the lecture material.
+Students will have two attempts on each quiz, one at the start of class and one at the end.
+Only the highest score will be kept.
+The lowest quiz score from the semester will not count toward the final grade.
+Students will also complete homework assignments covering various topics from the course text.

 ### Exams